National Bank of Greece: 20th century

-2000s and after
+21st century

 After the end of communism in Eastern Europe, NBG took advantage of the opportunity to expand to Southeast Europe.
-In April, 2000, in a joint deal with the European Bank for Reconstruction and Development (EBRD) and IFC, NBG acquired a majority stake in Stopanska Banka (Skopje, North Macedonia).
+In April 2000, in a joint deal with the European Bank for Reconstruction and Development (EBRD) and IFC, NBG acquired a majority stake in Stopanska Banka (Skopje, North Macedonia).
 In July, National Bank of Greece acquired 89.9% of the United Bulgarian Bank (UBB).

 In 2002 NBG merged with ETEBA (National Investment Bank for Industrial Development), but NBG's attempted merger with Alpha Bank fell through.
 The next year, NBG bought Banca Romaneasca, a Romanian bank, and currently holds 88.7% of all outstanding shares.
 Banca Romaneasca has 90 branches.

 However, while it was expanding to Southeast Europe, NBG was retreating in North America and other places serving the Greek diaspora.
 The first move occurred in 2005 when NBG sold all its operations in Canada to Bank of Nova Scotia.
 The next year NBG sold its US arm, Atlantic Bank of New York, to New York Community Bancorp for US$400 million (€331 million) in cash.
 It then used proceeds from the sale to help finance further acquisitions in southeast Europe.
 In 2004 the Institute for Corporate Culture Affairs was founded by NBG and Deutsche Bank as not-for-profit institute based in Frankfurt.

 In 2006 NBG acquired 46% of the shares of Finansbank in Turkey, a share that it increased in 2007 to 80%.
 Hüsnü Özyeğin reported in the initial press conference when NBG announced its 46% share purchase that he would have "loved to have been offered National Bank of Greece shares instead of cash, however there were no shares available" (outside of the current shares floated in the free market).
 Still in 2006, NBG acquired 99.44% of Serbia's Vojvođanska banka for €385 million.